Ask an Architect: 5 Steps to an Effective Salesforce Data Management Strategy (Part 2)

 Here is some additional information on integration and federation options.

-View shipment status of promotional item sent as thank you gift on a Contact record in Salesforce as a related list.
+View the shipment status of promotional items sent as thank gifts on a Contact record in Salesforce as a related list.

 View grades from SIS on a Contact record in Salesforce as a related list.